 “So what have you been up to, besides class,” Brian asks.

 Hilda does not know how to answer.
 She goes to class, goes to the studio to do her work, goes to work.
 Her days are always full.
-She is a hostess at a vegetarian restaurant on the lower east side, and she likes it a lot—she likes her gay coworker Emilio and the music they play in the staff room, she likes coming home with leftover cornbread for her roommates, and she likes the feeling of practicing to be an adult.
+She is a hostess at a vegetarian restaurant on the Lower East Side, and she likes it a lot—she likes her gay coworker Emilio and the music they play in the staff room, she likes coming home with leftover cornbread for her roommates, and she likes the feeling of practicing to be an adult.
 Her life is not happy, because how can anyone ever be satisfied in this city, but she makes her art and she spends time with her friends and smokes weed in her apartment and this is what her peers are also doing and that feels good.
 She feels most alive late at night, almost morning, when she is in the middle of a drawing and her room suddenly doesn’t feel confining—it feels nurturing, and her hand spins wildly on the paper, her mind is dark, the music loud and raucous, and she sees something happening, even though her art is not fine, it feels like the only important thing.
 But she couldn’t tell any of this to Brian.
 No, she couldn’t.
 That would require too much backtracking into how she came to choose what is good and what she learned here in the city.
 Just like he showed her his favorite bands six years ago as an introduction to adolescence, Hilda would have to show him her favorite books and photos and art in order for him to understand.
 It is all history, the history of the city and the artists that came before.
 The ones who came here poor and lonely and created their work in the Village, in the Chelsea Hotel, anywhere they could.
 Hilda could not explain this to Brian right now, not as he took his lunch break from his law firm where he reads and rereads documents to report back to his higher ups.
 She knows he might be right, in some ways, but right now she could not compute the distance between them.
 She reports, instead, that she has been working at the vegetarian restaurant and drinking less.

 There is silence.
 Brian eats his lamb vindaloo and saag paneer.
 Hilda tears tiny pieces of naan bread and puts them on her tongue one at a time, letting them dissolve into nothingness.